 - House lights on at a low level throughout the performance.

-- A Social Story that portrays the theatre-going experience with pictures and text.
+- A Social Narrative that portrays the theatre-going experience with pictures and text.

-- Character description cards with pictures identifying each character in the show.
+- A Character Guide with pictures identifying each character in the show.

-- Audience members welcome to bring their own manipulatives, seat cushions, comfort objects, headphones, electronics, and other support items to the show.
+- Audience members are welcome to bring their own manipulatives, seat cushions, comfort objects, headphones, electronics, special snacks, and other support items to the show.

 Why are Sensory-Friendly Performances important?

 An estimated one of every six children is affected by neurological conditions that require treatment, and the incidence appears to be increasing.
 For example, a new case of autism is diagnosed in the United States every 15 minutes.
-According to the Centers for Disease Control, one in every 68 children in the United States has autism, pervasive developmental disorder (PDD) or another autism spectrum disorder.
-These disorders occur in all racial, ethnic and socioeconomic groups.
+According to the Centers for Disease Control, one in every 36 children in the United States has autism, pervasive developmental disorder (PDD), or another autism spectrum disorder.
+These disorders occur in all racial, ethnic, and socioeconomic groups.